-2.6 NAVASANDHI TALAS
+NAVASANDHI TALAS

-- ❖ It is a religious experience to watch the Navasandhi rituals performed on the occasion of the Dhwajarohana festivals in temples. - One gets a rare opportunity to listen to the various pans, ragas, talas, instruments and also witness rare items of dance, during the special temple rituals.
+• It is a religious experience to watch the Navasandhi rituals performed on the occasion of the Dhwajarohana festivals in temples.

+• One gets a rare opportunity to listen to the various pans, ragas, talas, instruments and also witness rare items of dance, during the special temple rituals.

 Name of the Sandhi Place

 Brahma Centre

 Indra East

-Agni South-east
+Agni In the Kamika sanath pastaining to the temple rituals, the pans to be sung at the various s

 Yama South

 Niruthi South-west

 Varuna West

 Vayu North-west

 Kubera North

 Isana North-east